nishamuktewar/techtree/20180212-triage/nisha.md

 ### Are there one or perhaps two algorithms to hang the report on or to focus on in the prototype?

 The report should demonstrate two things:
-1. Demonstrate how one can exploit the sensitivity of ML algorithms and cause them to behave differently.
+#### 1. Exploiting the sensitivity of ML algorithms that cause them to behave differently

 For instance, make them classify a car as a toaster, when from a human vision it still appears as a car.
 This can be achieved by demonstrating two types of attacks:
     - non-targeted, where the attacker simply wants to misclassify the image
-    - targeted, when the attacker wants to classify the image as a specific class This can be achieved by Fast Stochastic Gradient descent technique demonstrated [here](https://github.com/Lextal/adv-attacks-pytorch-101) using a PyTorch library
+    - targeted, when the attacker wants to classify the image as a specific class

-2. Then show how to counter them.
+##### How it can be achieved?
+    - This can be achieved by Fast Stochastic Gradient descent technique demonstrated [here](https://github.com/Lextal/adv-attacks-pytorch-101) using a PyTorch library.
+A more detailed article [here]().
+The core idea is to add some weak noise on every step of optimization, drifting towards the desired class oraway from the correct one.
+Sometimes one will have to limit the amplitude of noise to keep the attack subtle The amplitude might mean the intensity of a pixel’s channel — limiting it ensures that the noise will be almost imperceptible
+    -

+#### 2. Countering/ Defending adversarial attacks

 There are several approaches discussed as Friderike/Brian pointed out:

 Note: At this stage you probably won't have a chance to get them up and running or test them, but ideally you should have them in mind by the end of your deeper dive.